saikumarmalla/Assignment/README.md

 ### Test cases
 Example text :
 ```
-My email id is sai triple nine double a at the rate gmail dot com comma my income is fifteen hundred dollars.
+Hello exclamation mark I am saikumar, I wont study twenty four by seven. my income is thirty five thousand rupees it is equal to five hundred dollars. my email is sai at the rate gmail dot com.
+My contact number is double nine eight nine two triple three zero four.
+I was interested in double i t s and triple i t s.

 ```
 Output :
 ```
-My email id is sai 999 aa @ gmail.com, my income is $1500.
+Hello !
+I am saikumar, I cant study 24 / 7. my income is ₹35000 it is equal to $500. my email is sai @ gmail. com.
+My contact number is 9989233304.
+I was interested in iits and iiits.
 ```

 ### Usage